 Sea clams have a large foot that provides a lot of meat.
 That's what was used by Howard Johnson when they popularized clam strips.

 Sea clams are mighty fine eating.
 They have a naturally sweet flavor that makes great New England-style chowder, especially with summery herbs.
-I also enjoy it in a Portuguese Pork Alentejana.
+I use sea clams in Clam Pudding, Sea Clam Pie, and Old Colony Club Clam Muddle, and I also enjoy it in a Portuguese Pork Alentejana.

 The meat is found mostly in a large foot and two adductor muscles, plus a few odd bits.
 While shelling clams, it is tempting to eat a couple of those adductor muscles, and that's a good thing.